MrWaffle09/SteampunkGameRepo/README.md

 # OOP

 ### There is a abstract class and a child class.
 If you're looking to find them, go to the player scripts where you will find it under PlayerCS.
-### THere is one private class in our player script.
+### There is one private class in our player script.
 ### We have Instantiate because we have multiple scenes.
 ### Our code contains a Enum.
 I'm not sure where.